talkkonnect/talkkonnect/docs/hardware-builds.md

 This page details how to configure talKKonnect for a hardware build using a ready-made image.

+> ### ⚠️ Please Read First — These Images Are talKKonnect Version 2 and Are Very Old
+>
+> All the SD card images offered for download on this page are **version 2 of talKKonnect**, which is a **very old
+> version** — the images date from January 2024 and carry talkkonnect version 2.37.01.
+>
+> They are still here because, for less technically savvy people, they are a perfect way to get going quickly: burn the
+> image, boot it, and preview and test the features of talKKonnect without building anything.
+Just be aware that what you
+> are trying is a much earlier version of the software and it does **not** have the features described in the rest of the
+> current documentation.
+>
+> **We are currently at version 4.** There are no ready-made version 4 images.
+To run version 4 you have to **build it
+> from source** — see the [General Installation Instructions](./getting-started.md), which include the
+> [`tk-build-v1.sh` script](./getting-started.md#the-easy-way-the-tk-build-v1sh-script) that does the whole install for
+> you on a fresh Debian or Raspberry Pi OS minimal system.

 For details on how to build and setup talKKonnect on any generic Linux system, visit [Getting Started with talKKonnect](./getting-started.md).

 Once you're set up, check out [Configuration and Running](./running-talkkonnect.md) for details on how to configure and run talKKonnect.